 Amy Herold is a SQL Server DBA, instructor, and PASS speaker.
 She began her career as a .NET developer but eventually moved to SQL Server Database Administration, where she is currently pursuing her MCSE in SQL Server.
 Amy is a regular attendee of SQL Server User Group meetings in North Texas as well as SQL Saturday events across the US.

-Transcription: From Developer to the DBA Role
+Transcription: Moving From The Developer Role to the DBA Role

 Carlos L Chacon: This is “SQL Data Partners” podcast.
 I am Carlos L Chacon your host and this is episode 33.
 Compañeros, welcome to the show again.
 Thanks for joining us on the SQL Trail.